-It is estimated that at least 350,000 tonnes of bombs or about 5% of Vietnam War-era bombs remain in Vietnam.
+It is estimated that at least 350,000 tonnes of bombs, or about 5% of Vietnam War-era bombs, remain in Vietnam.
 At the present clear-up rate of the explosives, it will take at least 300 years to remove the unexploded ordinances from Vietnam’s landscape.

-A few days ago, the U.S. Embassy sent a notice to all Americans that an unexploded Vietnam War-era bomb had been found on a construction site not more than 1 mile from my house.
+Recently the U.S. Embassy sent a notice to all Americans that an unexploded Vietnam War-era bomb had been found on a construction site not more than 1 mile from my house.
 This shows that even today, they are still finding unexploded Vietnam War-era bombs in the center of Hanoi.

 The U.S. Dropped Millions of Bombs On Vietnam

-Between 1965 and 1975, a 10 year period, the United States and its allies dropped more than 7 million tons of bombs on or near North Vietnam.
+Between 1965 and 1975, a 10-year period, the United States and its allies dropped more than 7 million tons of bombs on or near North Vietnam.
 Many of these bombs also ended up in the neighboring country of Laos.

 The Chief of Staff of the United States Air Force, Curtis Le May, who served under Pres Lyndon Johnson, famously said this about America and why we dropped so many bombs on Vietnam.

-Military air bombing campaigns like Operation Rolling Thunder was a 3-year bombing campaign from 1965 to 1968.
+Military air bombing campaigns like Operation Rolling Thunder were a 3-year bombing campaign from 1965 to 1968.
 In this 3 year period of Operation Rolling Thunder, about 643,000 tons of bombs were dropped on North Vietnam, and 900 U.S. Aircraft were lost.
 To put this into perspective, here are some facts:

 The U.S. used mainly three kinds of bombs during the Vietnam War.
 The bombs were called Dumb Bombs, Guided Bombs, and Fuel Air Explosives.

-The most devastating explosives used during the Vietnam War were chemical weapons or the napalm, also known as Agent Orange.
-There have been many questions about the lingering effects of both the Vietnamese on the ground and U.S. Soldiers who handled these substances.
+The most devastating explosives used during the Vietnam War were chemical weapons or napalm, also known as Agent Orange.
+There have been many questions about the lingering effects of the Vietnamese on the ground and U.S. Soldiers who handled these substances.
 But there is no doubt that napalm was one of the most devastating substances used in Vietnam.